education-research/11-plus/README.md

 ### parliament-figures.py
 Parliamentary researches provided the figures for the number of grammar schools and percentage of children they educate since 1965 (Danechi et al).
 This combines both sources on [a single plot](https://github.com/education-research/11-plus/blob/main/data/parliament-figures.py.png) illustrating how these have diverged over time.
 ### sankey_nuts.py
 This script got its name because anyone needs to be a bit crazy to attempt to plot the number of candidates sitting the 11-plus broken down by local authority/consortia/individual school and test provider and individual school.
 The output is a 4MB dynamic HTML file which is too big for GitHub to display.
-Here is a [static image](https://github.com/education-research/11-plus/blob/main/data/11%2Bsankey-port(2125x3400).png) of the dynamic plot.
+Here is a [static image](https://github.com/education-research/11-plus/blob/main/data/11%2Bsankey-port(2125x3400).png) of the plot.
 ### selectiveness-barplot.py
 ### selectiveness-choropleth.py
 Over two thirds of English local authorities have no grammar schools.
 The proportions, in the others ranges from a couple of percent to over two thirds of all school places.
 These two scripts take this data and plot it both as a horizontal bar graph and a choropleth map showing location and intensity of selection.